A common problem I hear, "They won't eat!"

 - Red plates - color contrast helps the person see the food.

 - Add sweetener to everything (yes, even meat and vegetables).
-This one causes hesitation among many caregivers, but I've had people go from 1 bite and leave the rest to eating their entire plate consistently, with just adding "seasoning" on the entire plate.
+This one causes hesitation among many care partners, but I've had clients go from 1 bite and leave the rest to eating their entire plate consistently, with just adding "seasoning" on the entire plate.

 - Talk about how good the food looks and smells.
 Make it sound home-cooked.